- London Property Market Forecast: What Can We Expect?

 Covid-19 and the London Property Market

-Following on from their last property price predictions for the UK, in which they stated a London property forecast decline of -2% in 2020, Savills have now changed London property predictions to show a larger drop of -7.5% this year.
-However, not only are London property prices forecast to change, but every other region in the UK is also set to see the same decline in 2020 due to the Covid-19 pandemic.
+Following on from their last property price predictions for the UK, in which they stated a London property forecast decline of -2% in 2020, Savills changed London property predictions to show a larger drop of -7.5%.
+However, not only were London property prices forecast to change, but every other region in the UK was also set to see the same decline in 2020 due to the Covid-19 pandemic.

-The good news is, that property prices in the UK are set to shoot up again once the economy has recovered.
-Savills predict that by 2021, North West house prices will have grown by 8.5%, and prices in the East Midlands will see a 7% increase.
-London property predictions by Savills also reveal an expected growth of 6% by next year, which is an optimistic figure.
-It’s worth keeping in mind, however, that although London property prices are forecast to rise, their five-year growth rate is the lowest out of all other UK regions.
+The good news is that property prices in the UK shot up again once the economy has recovered.
+By 2021, North West house prices were predicted to have grown by 8.5%.
+London property predictions by Savills also revealed an expected growth of 6% by 2022, a much more optimistic figure.
+It’s worth keeping in mind, however, that although London property prices were forecast to rise, their five-year growth rate is the lowest out of all other UK regions – something which has continued into 2023.

 How do London Property Market Predictions Compare to the Rest of the UK?

-High populations of students and young professionals have led to a demand for property and rental price increases of up to 5.76 per cent in Manchester.
+High populations of students and young professionals have led to a demand for property and rental price increases of up to 7 per cent in Manchester.
 Many of those reportedly moving away from the capital are choosing to live and work in the North West instead, with a record number of Londoners having moved to Manchester back in 2017.
-Predictions of 17.6 per cent rental growth are expected for Liverpool by 2021, with an increase of 16.5 per cent in Manchester.

 Should I Invest in the London Property Market?